 Dec 8th, 2018>

-Take our poll and let us know when you think the next major earthquake will strike Vancouver Island.
+Take our poll and let us know what you think.